zramsay/eris-cli/README.md

 # Overview

-The `eris` tool is centered around a very few concepts:
+The `monax` tool is centered around a very few concepts:

 * `services` — things that you turn on or off
 * `chains` — develop permissioned chains